Friedolin2000/AllApi/README.md

-> UseProc(
+> UseProc
   -UseProc()
   -tickButtons():
-    that can be used for ScreenObjects for when a finger is pressed
+    that can be used for ScreenObjects for when a finger is pressed (called after a cooldown when pressed, then after a smaller cooldown over and over again and if this didnt happen at the end of the press)

-)
+  -pressStart()
+  -press()
+  -pressEnd()

+  >

+> Other:
+  -vibrate()
+  -vibrate(int)

 > Time
   ~int year, month, day, hour, minutes, seconds